intershop/intershop-pwa/docs/guides/nginx-startup.md

 The process will utilize your [Multi-Site Configuration](../guides/multi-site-configurations.md#Syntax).
 Be sure to include `application` if you deviate from standard `rest` application.

-The [Multi-Site Configuration](../guides/multi-site-configurations.md#Syntax) has to include the correct channel value (e.g. `inSPIRED-inTRONICS_Business-Site` and `inSPIRED-inTRONICS-Site` instead of `default`) because it is used to generate the correct sitemap URL path, e.g.
+The [Multi-Site Configuration](../guides/multi-site-configurations.md#Syntax) has to include the correct channel value (e.g., `inSPIRED-inTRONICS_Business-Site` and `inSPIRED-inTRONICS-Site` instead of `default`) because it is used to generate the correct sitemap URL path, e.g.,

 ```yaml
 nginx: